e3nn/e3nn/README.md

 # SE3 CNN

+Functions to make SE(3) (3d rotations and translation) equivariant convolutional neural networks.
 This is a *research* repository, not all the classes and function are relevant.

-functions to make SE(3) (3d rotations and translation) equivariant convolutional neural networks.

-## Dependencies

-- [util_cnn](https://github.com/antigol/util_cnn) only for time profiling and file caching

 ## Main elements